pderaaij/research-intrapreneurship/thesis/chapter-1.md

 ## 1.4 Method of research

 The study follows a quantitive design to analyse correlating effects between the variables.
 A diary study is the primary method to collect the data.
 Software development teams filled in a daily questionnaire for 10 consecutive working days.
-The resulting data is analysed via structural equation modelling.
+Prior to the daily surveys participants filled in a baseline (T0) survey.
+Following the dailies a reflective survey (T1) is filled in by participants and their supervisors.
+The resulting data is analysed using polynomial regression analysis and three dimensional surface response analysis.